 The poll examines a variety of topic areas in politics and public affairs.
-In 2018, we are administering four surveys to the same group of respondents to track their views during and after the midterm election campaign.
+For the launch of the poll in 2018, four surveys were administered to the same group of respondents to track their views during and after the midterm election campaign.

-The Politics Poll will serve as a research resource for GW faculty and graduate students who are invited to submit proposals for questions to be included in upcoming surveys.
+The Politics Poll serves as a research resource for GW faculty and graduate students who are invited to submit proposals for questions to be included in upcoming surveys.

 The academic, nonpartisan research poll is conducted by YouGov, a respected leader in online polling.
 The YouGov survey methodology uses “sample matching” based on a sampling frame of U.S. citizens constructed from the 2012 American Community Survey to select a representative sample.
 A variety of methods are used to recruit individuals to participate in online panels.

 The GW Politics Poll continues the strong tradition of public opinion research at GW, which includes the GW Battleground Poll, a nationally recognized series of surveys conducted by Republican pollster Ed Goeas of The Tarrance Group and Democratic pollster Celinda Lake of Lake Research Partners.
 The final edition of the GW Battleground Poll was released in March 2018.